 Tandem Mass Spectrometry

-A combined total of 175,818 MS/MS spectra were generated across all biological (4) and technical (3) replicates using the Orbitrap platform, with an average number of MS/MS spectra per injection (12) of 14,652 (standard deviation of 756).
-A total of 54,521 unique peptides contributed to the identification of 2,850 proteins (probability score threshold of 0.9, Supplemental File).
+A combined total of 175,818 MS/MS spectra were generated across all four biological and three technical replicates using the Orbitrap mass spectrometer, with an average number of MS/MS spectra per injection (12) of 14,652 (standard deviation of 756).
+A total of 54,521 unique peptides contributed to the identification of 2,850 proteins with a probability score threshold of 0.9 (Supplemental File).
 The mean amino acid coverage across all proteins was 13.3%.
 Protein identifications for each injection including protein probability scores, number of total and unique spectra, and peptide sequences are supplied in (Supplemental Files).

 For all biological samples, the number of proteins identified in each technical replicate was consistent with minimal standard deviation (standard deviation ranged from 2.2-3.5% of average across technical replicates).
-Likewise, for each oyster sample 56-58% of the identified proteins were present in all 3 technical replicates.
-Using spectral counts as a proxy for expression, relative expression levels were consistent across technical replicates (see Figure 1).
+Likewise, for each oyster sample 56-58% of the identified proteins were present in all three technical replicates.
+Using spectral counts as a proxy for relative expression it was observed that relative expression levels were consistent across technical replicates (see Figure 1).

 TABLE 1 (https://docs.google.com/spreadsheet/ccc?key=0An4PXFyBBnDEdFNmeE1BMmtMX3pZd1VqeDNUbFBSbnc) .
 Summary of technical replicates for each biological replicate (oyster).
 Overall number of proteins identified in each oyster is in the first row, followed by how many proteins were identified in each technical replicate.
 The number of proteins identified in only 1 technical replicate or in 2 or all technical replicates are also given.
 The last row shows how many proteins in each biological replicate were identified across all technical replicates.